 with

-Giovanni Attili - Università di Roma La Sapienza
+Giovanni Attili - Sapienza Università di Roma

-Matteo Basso - IUAV, Venezia
+Matteo Basso - IUAV

-Michele Campagna - Università degli Studi di Cagliari
+Michele Campagna - Università di Cagliari

-Carlo Cellamare - Università di Roma La Sapienza
+Carlo Cellamare - Sapienza Università di Roma

 Giancarlo Cotella - Politecnico di Torino